TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 Why This Matters (and Why It Is Not a Free Pass)

-The narrow ATDS definition means that many predictive dialers, power dialers, and CRM-based click-to-call systems do not trigger the ATDS-specific provisions of the TCPA at the federal level.
-This is significant because the ATDS rules require prior express written consent for marketing calls to cell phones.
+The narrow ATDS definition means many predictive dialers, power dialers, and CRM-based click-to-call systems do not trigger ATDS-specific provisions at the federal level.
+However, this is not a free pass:

-• Pre-recorded or artificial voice messages still require prior express written consent — regardless of what equipment you use to deliver them
+• Pre-recorded or artificial voice messages still require prior express written consent regardless of equipment

 • National DNC list compliance still applies to all telemarketing calls

-• State laws define ATDS much more broadly (Florida, Washington, and Oklahoma all have expanded definitions)
+• State laws define ATDS much more broadly (Florida, Washington, Oklahoma all have expanded definitions)

 • Internal DNC lists must be maintained